georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

         - Shared module
         - Views module
         - Layout module
+        - ...app/testing directory with stubbed components, services etc.
-    - Each module defines its constants (enums) and configs, types, helpers, pipes etc.
+    - Each module defines its constants (enums, only feature modules and root constants) and configs, types, helpers, pipes etc.
     - Subscribing to updates in other core or feature stores
     - Tests located besides testee with .spec.ts postfix
-    - ...app/testing directory with stubbed components, services etc.

 - Styles
     - BEM